decentralized-identity/trust-establishment/versions/prior-art/README.md

 Trust Registries are also API-centric, requiring a "phone home" by default and limiting their application to those who are willing and able to keep a service running.

 ## Others:
-GlobalID, Trinsic, and Verite have mentioned they have trust establishment systems, but they have not publicly disclosed details.
-GlobalID and Trinsic appear to be attempting to leverage their code as proprietary competitive advantages.
+GlobalID and Trinsic have mentioned they have trust establishment systems, but they have not publicly disclosed details.
+GlobalID and Trinsic may be leveraging their code and/or their network as differentiators from other credential networks.

+[Verite](https://verite.id/) has a strictly registry-based, centralized mechanism for allowlisting issuers and verifiers, but is an illustrative prototype rather than a production system, and what forms trust establishment takes in production in one or more Verite-based networks are yet to be seen.